eruffaldi/ukfmanifold/README.md

     x_i =  step(x_est_{i-1},K delta(z,z_{obs}))

-# Representation
+## Representations

-We have these representation:
+We have these representation of the manifold data

-- packed as vector
+- packed as vector: each manifold is packed as a vector, not in the minimal representation (e.g. a matrix 3x3 is 9x1, matrix 4x4 is 16x1)
 - tangent as vector
 - unpacked as cell containing each element (e.g. 3x3 matrix for SO3 instead of 9 elements)